 A child in foster care is defined by the following:

 “Foster care” means care provided a child in a foster family or boarding home, group home, agency boarding home, child care institution, or any combination thereof, as defined by s.
 39.01(29).

 A child in out-of-home care placement is defined by the following:

 “Out-of-home” means a placement outside of the home of the parents or a parent, as defined by s.
 39.01(48).

 “Out-of-Home Care” means the placement of a child in licensed and non-licensed settings, arranged and supervised by the department or contracted service provider, outside of the home of the parent, as defined by DCF Rule: 65C-30.001 Definitions.
 (91).

 These students may apply at any time during the school year as long as funds are available.
 If you are interested in applying for the 2016-2017 school year, please call us at 877-735-7837 and we’ll help you get started.
 If you believe that any child in your care may be eligible, and if you have any questions, please call the contact center as each situation is different.

 |Kindergarten or 1st grade||Foster care|

 |Out of home care||Group home|

-PLANNING AHEAD: If you are a new family interested in the income-based scholarship for the 2017-18 school year, please click here to sign up for our interest list to receive updates on when you may apply.
+NEW FAMILIES: If you are a new family interested in the income-based scholarship for the 2017-18 school year, please click here to sign up for our interest list to receive updates on when you may apply.
 We expect to begin accepting new applications in late winter/early spring.